phannan/OITStyleGuide/StyleGuide.md

 ## Includes and Namespaces
 *  Only include libraries you need.
 Including extra libraries = bloat.
 If you can comment it out and it still compiles, it doesn't belong.
-* CST136 programs should have using std::<the thing you are using>.
-CST116 & CST126 can use "using namespace std".
 * Never Use `using` In a Header File.
-This causes the name space you are `using` to be pulled into the namespace of the header file.
+This causes the namespace to be included every place you include the header.
+This equals bloat * 5.

 ## Use consistent indenting.